-Grievance Redress Mechanisms (GRM) will integrate mechanisms to track complaints related to SEA/GBV, including a feedback system for regular and timely feedback on actions taken to respond to complaints.
+Grievance Redress Mechanisms (GRM) will integrate mechanisms to track complaints related to GBV/SEA/SH and safety and privacy issue of local resident of women, girls and transgender, including a feedback system for regular and timely feedback on actions taken to respond to complaints.
 These mechanisms will protect confidentiality of individuals without compromising access to justice.

-Grievances related to GBV and SEA/SH will always be escalated to the PIU, and will be dealt with by the PIU designated GBV specialist.
-GBV/SEA related complaints will be communicated to World Bank no later than 48 hours after being received by the GR Cell (site level) or by the GRC (PIU level).
+Grievances related to GBV SEA/SH, safety & privacy will always be escalated to the PIU, and will be dealt with by the PIU designated Gender specialist.
+GBV/SEA/SH, safety & privacy related complaints will be communicated to World Bank no later than 48 hours after being received by the GRC (PIU level) from GR Cell (site level).